 Friday, Nov.
 7, noon – 1pm | Gallery Talk: Frohawk Two Feathers

 Saturday, Nov.
 8, 10am – 1pm | Second Saturdays: Stories by Frohawk Two Feathers

-MATRIX 170 is supported by the National Endowment for the Arts, a federal agency.
+MATRIX 170 is supported by the National Endowment for the Arts, a federal agency, and is additionally supported by Jeffrey G. and Marcia Reid Marsted.
 The MATRIX program is also supported in part by the current and founding members of the Wadsworth Atheneum Museum of Art’s Contemporary Coalition.
 Support for the Wadsworth Atheneum is provided in part by the Greater Hartford Art Council’s United Arts Campaign and the Connecticut Department of Economic and Community Development Office of the Arts, which also received support from the National Endowment for the Arts, a federal agency.